Uniformitarianism: 19th century

 From 1830 to 1833 Charles Lyell's multi-volume Principles of Geology was published.
 The work's subtitle was "An attempt to explain the former changes of the Earth's surface by reference to causes now in operation".
 He drew his explanations from field studies conducted directly before he went to work on the founding geology text, and developed Hutton's idea that the earth was shaped entirely by slow-moving forces still in operation today, acting over a very long period of time.
 The terms uniformitarianism for this idea, and catastrophism for the opposing viewpoint, was coined by William Whewell in a review of Lyell's book.
 Principles of Geology was the most influential geological work in the middle of the 19th century.

 Systems of inorganic earth history

 Geoscientists support diverse systems of Earth history, the nature of which rests on a certain mixture of views about the process, control, rate, and state which are preferred.
 Because geologists and geomorphologists tend to adopt opposite views over process, rate, and state in the inorganic world, there are eight different systems of beliefs in the development of the terrestrial sphere.
 All geoscientists stand by the principle of uniformity of law.
 Most, but not all, are directed by the principle of simplicity.
 All make definite assertions about the quality of rate and state in the inorganic realm.

 Lyell

-According to Reijer Hooykaas (1963), Lyell's uniformitarianism is a family of four related propositions, not a single idea:
+Lyell's uniformitarianism is a family of four related propositions, not a single idea: